Become a Member of the Water Worx Team!

 - Repairs and replaces backflow prevention devices.

-- Plans, coordinates staff meetings with the operations staff to update code changes on backflow and fire hydrant standards and installations.
+- Plans and coordinates staff meetings with the operations staff to update code changes on backflow and fire hydrant standards and installations.

 - Repairs and replaces backflow prevention devices.